containers/podman-desktop/website/docs/extensions/index.md

 Podman Desktop extensions contribute to:

-- Container engine support, such as Podman, Docker, Lima.
+- Container engine support, such as Podman, Docker.
+- Virtual machine support, such as Lima.
 - Podman Desktop extension points such as tray icon menu, status bar items, icons, menus, and commands.
 - Integration with third parties tools, such as Kind or Compose.